zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 Conclusion
 ----------

-The cataloging features of ZCatalog allow you to search your objects for certain attributes very quickly.
+The cataloging features of **ZCatalog** allow you to search your objects for certain attributes very quickly.
 This can be very useful for sites with lots of content that many people need to be able to search in an efficient manner.

-Searching the ZCatalog works a lot like searching a relational database, except that the searching is more object-oriented.
-Not all data models are object-oriented however, so in some cases you will want to use the ZCatalog, but in other cases you may want to use a relational database.
+Searching the **ZCatalog** works a lot like searching a relational database, except that the searching is more object-oriented.
+Not all data models are object-oriented however, so in some cases you will want to use the **ZCatalog**, but in other cases you may want to use a relational database.
 The next chapter goes into more details about how Zope works with relational databases, and how you can use relational data as objects in Zope.